Derby Divorce Solicitors

 - Successfully assisted a client who had come to England from the USA with no assets.
 Diana helped her to secure a lump sum payment to enable her to purchase a property in the UK following the breakdown of her marriage.

-For further information about our Derby divorce solicitors, please contact Diana Copestake, Partner, on 0845 272 5674 or submit a secure enquiry form.
+For further information about our Derby divorce solicitors, Diana Copestake, Partner, please contact on 0345 272 5674 or submit a secure enquiry form.

 “I really do appreciate your guidance and help throughout what has been a difficult time.
 You were always calm, assured and steady which left me plenty of room to be the exact opposite at times.”(Client)